VTCC-uTVM/2022AICityChallenge-Track3/README.md

 >       * VIDEO3.MP4

-The next step is to create the grouth truth (.csv files) of the splitting data which categorized into trainning (`train_cameraview_id.csv`), validation (`val_cameraview_id.csv`) and testing (`test_cameraview_id.csv`) using the following command:
+The next step is to create the ground truth (.csv files) of the splitting data which categorized into trainning (`train_cameraview_id.csv`), validation (`val_cameraview_id.csv`) and testing (`test_cameraview_id.csv`) using the following command:

 ```bash
 python create_csv.py
 ```
-After excuting the above command, the output data is located in ./X3D_training/data/ .The grouth truth files is formated as follows:
+After executing the above command, the output data is located in ./X3D_training/data/ .The ground truth files is formated as follows:

 >   * data
 >     * train_cameraview_id.csv